Sir Tony Brenton

 Access.
 Engagement.
 Resolution.

-The Ambassador Partnership LLP is a unique specialist partnership of former Ambassadors with unrivalled networks of influence in almost 100 countries.
+The Ambassador Partnership LLP is a unique international partnership of former Ambassadors with unrivalled networks of influence in almost 100 countries.
 We provide discreet services to resolve your international problems and to improve your capacity to operate effectively wherever you need to.

 We are dispute resolution specialists and political risk experts.